snlehton/zigbee2mqtt.io/docs/devices/SMSZB-120.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes

+### Pairing
+Hold down button until the led blinks first once, then twice and then release when it starts to blink continuously.
+This will initiate factory reset and the device should pair when close to the coordinator.

 ### Warning usage
 Warning only support a single mode, `burglar`